sideci/goodcheck/docusaurus/docs/configuration.md

 ## `glob`

-A *glob* can be a string or a hash.
+The `glob` can be a string or a hash.

 ```yaml
 glob: "**/test/**/*.rb"